 Patients and families can meet with the team in a few different ways:

 If you would like to be referred to the Palliative Pain and Symptom Clinic, please talk to your health care provider.

-The Transition Clinic team will arrange an appointment with you to review your health and treatment summary and recommendations for continued follow-up care with your primary health care provider.
+The Transition Clinic team will arrange an appointment with you to review your health and treatment summary.
+The team will recommend important follow-up care with your primary health care provider.

 After transitioning from the Regional Cancer Centre, you can continue to access our patient and family services as needed.
-Services include supportive care counsellors, registered dietitian, educational resources, supportive clinics and other services.
+Services include:

 For more information, please phone (807) 684-7310 or toll-free 1-877-696-7223 ext.
 7310.